brewdo/brewdo/README.md

 Status
 ----

-brewdo is best considered alpha right now; I've successfully run `brewdo install` in a VM and installed some software from the result.
+brewdo works and I use it personally, but I do recommend you make sure your system is backed up before running `brewdo install`.

 Installation
 ----

 `brewdo install` expects a system with no current Homebrew install, though it should work with other software installed in `/usr/local`.
-(I haven't fully thought through what it might take to migrate an existing Homebrew install—see `MIGRATION.md` for current thinking.)
+(I have some thoughts on what it might take to existing Homebrew install—see `MIGRATION.md`.)

 1. Make sure you have a current system backup, and time to revert to it if things go horribly wrong!